-After dynamic ‘Dominoes,’ Walker thanks everyone who supported his debut album and his other projects throughout the year.
+After dynamic ‘Dominos,’ Walker thanks everyone who supported his debut album and his other projects throughout the year.
 He also shares his constant feeling of shock after winning a Brit Award for British Breakthrough Act.
-He shows his appreciation with ‘Blessings’ encouraging the crowd to be grateful every day for the life we’re living.
+He shows his appreciation with ‘Blessings’ encouraging the crows to be grateful every day for the life we’re living.

 Then he dedicates ‘Play Dead,’ a song from 2016, to his ‘Day 1’ fans.
 Now off to one of the biggest hits, ‘Just You And I.’ Walker introduces this record by announcing he got engaged to the love of his life and reminisces on their long-distance relationship before their engagement.
 This massive hit got all couples at the Roundhouse close together singing the lyrics while staring deep in the eyes.

 Walker exits the stage, but we all know the encore is coming as two bangers are still on the menu.
 Of course, Walker returns and plays ‘Not Giving In’ with a bit of a remix at the end.
-For the next one, all phones are up and recording as Walker plays the beginning of ‘Leave A Light On.’
-A record that probably put Walker on the map and has the Camden venue shaking from the ground.
+On this next one, all the phones are up and recording as Walker plays the beginning of ‘Leave A Light On.’
+A record that probably put Walker on the map has the Camden venue shaking from the ground.

 Tom Walker is a performer with a down-to-earth presence, entertaining story-telling skills and a beautiful voice we all didn’t know we were missing.
 If you’ve not already, check out Walker’s album ‘What A Time To Be Alive’ and tickets for his upcoming shows.